 Right of Use (ROU) assets and related liabilities are recognized on the commencement date on the Consolidated Balance Sheets based on future lease payments, discounted based on the rate implicit in the contract, if readily determinable, or EOG's incremental borrowing rate commensurate with the lease term of the contract.
 EOG estimates its incremental borrowing rate based on the approximate rate required to borrow on a collateralized basis.
 Contracts with lease terms of less than 12 months are not recorded on the Consolidated Balance Sheets, but instead are disclosed as short-term lease cost.
-EOG has elected not to separate non-lease components from all leases, excluding those for fracturing services, real estate and produced water disposal, as lease payments under these contracts contain significant non-lease components, such as labor and operating costs.
+EOG has elected not to separate non-lease components for most asset classes, except for those asset classes where the non-lease (i.e. service) components comprise a material amount of the minimum lease payments.
 See Note 18.